 Finally, to help make your job search as successful as possible, be proactive in working with a trusted recruitment agency.
 Finding an agency that understands what you’re looking for, will help save you from time-wasting calls about roles that aren’t relevant or of interest to you.

 At Forward Role we offer an exceptional service by really getting to know the people that we work with and we are also keeping a close eye on how the industry is evolving due to Coronavirus.
-If you would like us to support you in your job search or have a chat about how the marketing, digital and tech industries are adapting to the current climate, get in touch today!
+If you would like us to support you in your job search or have a chat about how the marketing, digital and tech industries are adapting to working life after Covid.

 You can email firstname.lastname@example.org or call us on 0161 914 8499